dustinpfister/blog_posts/_posts/js-get-parent-element.md

 </html>
 ```

 This method can then be used in a whole range of different ways depending on what it is that I want to get when it comes to looping down the list of parent elements.
+In this example alone I have two use case examples that are doing to separate things one of which is looping back all the way and logging the results to the console, the other is stopping when the body element is reached.
+With that said the rest of this section will just be different use case examples of this method, and using it to create additional methods for specific situations.

 ### 3.2 - Get an array of all parent nodes